-In Russia, the rouble is the only means of payment, therefore they consider cryptocurrencies as ineligible for payments.
+In Russia, the rouble is the only means of payment; therefore, they consider cryptocurrencies ineligible for payments.
 Cryptos also fall under the existing anti laundry law without any express regulations.

 When it comes to taxes, there applies only the general tax code, and for any gains, there is a proportional income tax.